Battery Ingestion (cont.)

 Battery Ingestion Prognosis

 For the majority of cases of disk battery ingestion, conservative therapy is all that is needed.
 The battery will pass on its own.

-- A disk battery lodged in the esophagus is rare and occurs in less than 1% of cases.
+A disk battery lodged in the esophagus is rare.
 Only two cases of 2382 studied had a major outcome.
 Both were young children with a large cell (20-23 mm) lodged in the esophagus.

 Must Read Articles Related to Battery Ingestion

 Poison proofing your home is one of the most important ways to protect your family and pets from an accidental poisoning from solids (pills, plants, fertilizers...learn more >>

 Poisoning can have serious signs or symptoms including nausea, vomiting, trouble breathing, seizure, confusion, or pain.
 The National Poisong Control Center pho...learn more >>

 A child or adult who accidentally swallows an object can be taken care of at home; however, in certain cases they will need to go to a doctor or emergency depar...learn more >>